jaymoulin/docker-jdownloader/.github/ISSUE_TEMPLATE.md

 <!--
+YOU HAVE TO READ THIS, YOUR ISSUE WILL BE IGNORED IF NOT READ AND RESPECTED.

 If you are reporting a new issue, make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 Please be sure the issue you will report is not actually related to JDownloader.